felixchenfy/ros_yolo_as_template_matching/README.md

 ```

 After synthesizing images and setting yolo by running "source s1_main_setup.sh",
-you can run:
+You can do the training:
 ```
 source s2_train.sh                  # train yolo
 ```
 The trained models will be saved to: `checkpoints/$TIME_OF_TRAINING/`

-For more details, please read the following instructions.

 ## 2.2 Prepare data

 ### 2.2.1 Config
-In [config/config.yaml](config/config.yaml), set the "data_name" and "data_labels" to yours.
+In [config/config.yaml](config/config.yaml), set the "data_name" and "labels" to yours.
 ```
 data_name: "custom1" # Your data folder will be "data/custom1/"
-data_labels: ["bottle", "meter"] # class names of the target objects
+labels: ["bottle", "meter"] # class names of the target objects
 ```

 Set the "template_aug_effects" to meet your need.